Data-driven Balanced Truncation for Predictive Model Order Reduction of Aeroacoustic Response: Numerical Experiments

 The predictive performance of ROMs is now tested with the triangular wave input in equation~\ref{ug_tri} that is more difficult to capture because of the sharp gradients.
 Figure~\ref{tri_probe_linear} shows ROM predictions measured by a probe located at $(x, y) = (0.5293, 0.096)$.
 Except for the amplitude deviations in the ROM for the v component of velocity, ROMs based on the linearized solver predict the dynamics in response to the unseen input signal accurately.

 The relative error in equation~\ref{rel_e} is plotted in Figure~\ref{tri_error_linear} with respect to time for the pressure, velocity, and density ROMs.
 ROMs of different dimensions are compared while retaining different numbers of modes in the tangential interpolation step.
 Considering that ROMs with $80\%$ and $90\%$ energy capture in the tangential interpolation step are almost equally accurate for most of the variables, we choose the lower energy level to reduce the size of ROMs.
 On the other hand, the ROM generated by retaining balancing modes that capture $95\%$ of the input-output energy requires more than 200 modes for each variable, which makes predictions more expensive.
 Therefore, we used the ROM with $80\%$ energy content in both Hankel singular vectors and tangential modes to obtain the results demonstrated in this section.
 This ROM is sufficiently accurate, and the dimension of subspaces are sufficiently low as shown in Table~\ref{t:tanintlin} to ensure computational efficiency.
-Hence, the ROM trained by the Gaussian input response of the linearized FOM achieves a speed up factor of 463.94 during prediction compared to the linearized FOM.
+Hence, the ROM trained by the Gaussian input response of the linearized FOM achieves an online speed up factor of 158.33 during prediction compared to the linearized FOM.
+Note that in addition, the linearized FOM delivers a speedup factor of 5.39 compared to the nonlinear FOM, which contributes to computational savings in the offline phase in which ROM matrices are constructed using the training data from the FOM.